Yoga exercises can give you a perfect start of the day, providing you the peace of mind and a flexible body.

-Try these 10 yoga exercises that will help you strengthen your core and relax your body physically as well as mentally.
+Try these 10 yoga poses that will help you strengthen your core and relax your body physically as well as mentally.

 1. Bridge Pose (Setu Bandha Sarvangasana)